Accessibility statement

 What we are doing to improve accessibility

 This website and its content is constantly under review.
-We plan to fix issues identified on this statement by taking the following actions:

 This statement was adapted from one that was prepared on 21 September 2020 for Devon & Cornwall Police.
-This statement was updated on the 27 February 2023
+This statement was updated on the 28 February 2023

 top